Cloud Backup FAQ

-You set up your backups in the Rackspace Cloud Backup Control Panel.
+You set up your backups in the Rackspace Cloud Control Panel.

-If you need to create a new Backup, click the System you want to back up, and then the Create Backup button.
-If you already have a Backup and want to re-configure it, click the gear icon next to the Backup name and select Configure Backup.
-See our page on Configuring a Backup through Backup Actions for more information.
+If you need to create a new backup, click the System that you want to back up, and then click Create Backup.
+If you already have a backup and want to reconfigure it, click the gear icon next to the backup name and select Configure Backup.
+See Configuring a Backup through Backup Actions for more information.

-Backups can be set to run hourly, daily, weekly, or on demand (manually).
+You can set backups to run hourly, daily, weekly, or on demand (manually).

 Read more about Scheduling your Backup in the list of Cloud Backup actions.

 Are 32-bit servers and agents on Linux supported?